How Do Student Loans Work? 11 Topics You Need To Know

 The payoff strategies are essentially how you’d typically think about paying off a loan.
 The goal is to pay them off ASAP.

-However, there are loopholes you can take advantage of and you’ll also want to look into student loan refinancing.
+However, there are loopholes you can take advantage and you’ll also want to look into student loan refinancing.

 You’re essentially trying to pay as little as you can and aggressively save money.